joholl/bevy-force-directed-graph/README.md

 ## How the Physics Engine Works

+The physics engine is based on Verlet integration.
+The following is a less technical summary.
+See also [more details about integration in general and verlet integration in particular](docs/verlet.md).

-The simulation is very simple.
-All calculation is based on the following data per node:
+All calculations are based on the following data per node:
 * position (x: f32, y: f32)
 * last position (x: f32, y: f32)
 * locked (bool), true if forces/inertia must not move a node since it is dragged by the user